Understanding signals

 Book-level signals

-The first panel displays the total number of Detect signals at the Book level, i.e. across all documents within the Book combined.
+It displays the total number of Detect signals at the Book level, representing all signals detected across all documents within the Book combined.
+This makes it clear and consistent for users to understand the significance of Detect signals at the Book level.

 Uploads

-The icons that can be displayed are as follows:
+The icons indicating document status are as follows:

-• A green circle indicates that the Document was successfully uploaded, and that no fraud signals were found.
+- Green circle: The document was successfully uploaded, and no fraud signals were found.

-• A red flag indicates the document has been processed and Detect has identified an issue with the document.
+- Red flag: The document has been processed, and Detect has identified an issue with it.

 If there is no flag present, that means there are no Detect signals; in that case, the Status column will display an icon that represents the upload status.
 Click the left checkbox to view that Document and its associated signals.